kubernetes/enhancements/keps/sig-node/runtime-class-scheduling.md

 ## Proposal

-A new optional `Topology` structure will be added to the RuntimeClass API.
-The topology includes both a `NodeSelector` and `Tolerations` that control how a pod using that RuntimeClass is scheduled.
+A new optional `Scheduling` structure will be added to the RuntimeClass API.
+The scheduling struct includes both a `NodeSelector` and `Tolerations` that control how a pod using that RuntimeClass is scheduled.
 The NodeSelector rules are applied during scheduling, but the Tolerations are added to the PodSpec during admission by the new RuntimeClass admission controller.

 ### User Stories